Jenniferwonder/obsidian-config/English Learning.md

 ## Purpose, Goal and Motivation
 #### 1. ==Why== do you wanna learn English?
 Is it for work?
 - Because I think it's often mind-opening and inspiring to communicate with people from different countries and cultures.
 - Learning a new language is like learning a new way of thinking.
-People say you speak two languages, you have two souls.
+People say if you can speak two languages, you have two souls.
 How cool is that!
 - English is my major as well.
 I wanna learn it well.
 It's another motivation.
 ##### 1.1. ==Why== do you want to speak English fluently?/ ==What== do you want to do with English?
 - **People** and **Opportunities**